Belgian Dark Strong Ale (Quadrupel)

 - Allow yeast to continue until finished.
 Do not allow temperature to drop as it can cause the yeast to stall.
 Assume fermentation is done if the gravity does not change over 4-6 days.

 - Rack to a brite tank (we use 5 gallon glass carboys) that has been purged with CO2 to avoid oxygen pickup, add 1 tsp of unflavoured gelatin dissolved in a cup of hot distilled water per 5 gallons of beer, and allow to clear for 2-3 days.
 Westvleteren does not filter or use clarifiers in their beers so you may wish to skip this step.
+The beer will drop brilliantly clear on its own during the conditioning period.
+As well, the less you handle the beer through racking and potentially expose it to oxygen, the better.

 - Package as you would normally.
 Though some will argue that a Belgian Dark Strong Ale should only be bottled, if we still had to bottle we wouldn't be brewing beer. 😉 We rack to kegs that have first been purged with CO2 and then chill the kegs to near freezing while carbonating at the same time in a 6-keg conditioning fridge.
 After ~1-2 weeks at serving pressure the kegs will be carbonated and ready to serve.
 In a hurry?
 Feel free to raise the CO2 pressure temporarily to 30-40 PSI to carbonate fast over a 24 period, and then turn back down to serving pressure.